 Create Your Ionic App

-So, without wasting any further minute, let’s get started with the creation of an Ionic App.
+So, without wasting any time, let’s get started with the creation of an Ionic App.
 Below are the step-by-step guidelines for the same:

 Step 1 – Locating the Project

 Open your command line and choose the location where you want to put your first project.
-Placing it on the desktop is handier as it is easy to find many times.
+Placing it on the desktop is better, as it is easy to find it at any time.